drop-games/eb-docs/docs/Appendix.md

 <br/>

 **Blockchain Scalability Issues** <br/>
-Increasing adoption of blockchain puts the scalability in question.
+Increasing adoption of blockchain technology puts the scalability in question.
-Blockchains often are trading of trustlessness and decentralization for an adequate transaction throughput.
+Blockchains are often compromising trustlessness and decentralization for a higher transaction throughput.
 Centralized blockchains are susceptible to outages or hacks.
-The leading decentralized platform _Ethereum_ is struggling with high transaction costs on the mainnet, resulting in fragmentation of Layer 2 scalability solutions.
+The leading decentralized platform _Ethereum_ is struggling with high transaction costs on the main-net, resulting in fragmentation of Layer 2 scalability solutions.

 **Wallet Accessibility and End-User Security Concerns** <br/>
 The principle of anonymity and delegation of trust to algorithms including asset ownership via on-chain wallets entails weak or non-existent customer support service and possible security risks due to the novelty and complexity of the systems.

 **Economy-Specific Wealth Inequality** <br/>
-High base level transaction cost hinders less players less eager to pay from participating in the economy, as well as gives a first mover advantage to risk tolerant actors.
+High base level transaction cost leads to wealth inequality.
+Fees are often not proportionate to the value transferred as they are tied to the code of the transaction rather than the volume being sent, and therefore wealthy participants are getting an intrinsic advantage over smaller players.
+High costs lead to entry barriers for the majority of the users, as well as give a first mover advantage to risk tolerant actors.

 **The _Perceived_ Materiality of Non-Fungible Tokens** <br/>
 With tokens not being secured my any material assets, their intrinsic value is entirely dictated by the market.
 Legal protection of token ownership, including NFTs, is questionable.
 With the absence of cross-chain bridges, tokens are constrained to the current blockchain they are on.

-**Abundance of tokens resolving in their valuelessness** <br/>
+**Opaque token emission and loss of value** <br/>
-Token emission that is not guaranteed by smart contracts' integrity, including NFT release, can lead to their abundance and uncontrolled inflation[^7].
+Token emission that is not guaranteed by smart contracts' integrity, including Non-fungible Tokens (NFT), can lead to their abundance and uncontrolled inflation[^7].
+Token holders are often unable to influence the tokenomics controlled by the smart-contract developer/owner.

+**Smart-contract risk and hacks** <br/>
+Novelty of the tokenized economy based on code brings substantial risks where the accumulated value of a project can be gone over-night due to smart contract vulnerabilities and errors.
+Smart contracts are susceptible to hacks, including attacks from the inside by the original developers.

 **Environmental impact of blockchain economies** <br/>
 Proof-of-Work blockchains, including the current _Ethereum_ iteration, are critiqued for their enormous energy consumption relative to their transaction throughput, therefore the projects operating on those blockchains are deemed responsible as well[^8].

 ### Conclusions

-In the video game industry, implementation of _digital open innovation_ , a distributed innovation process enabled and facilitated by digital technology and digitization, together with leveraging user communities as information and innovation sources, leads to superior outcomes in long-term performance at the product level[^4].
+In the video game industry, implementation of _digital open innovation_, a distributed innovation process enabled and facilitated by digital technology and digitization, together with leveraging user communities as information and innovation sources, leads to superior outcomes in long-term performance at the product level[^4].
 And due to the nature of this industry, significant innovations rarely go unnoticed.
 Developers of various sizes evaluate the successes of their peers and adjust accordingly.

-We are ought to see the impact of cross-play and blockchain, both being highly promising.
-But with blockchain being on the verge of it's Cambrian explosion, there is an extraordinary opportunity for any developer to adapt and be amongst the first pioneers in perhaps the most revolutionary technology since the Internet.
+We have yet to see the impact of cross-play and blockchain on gaming industry.
+And with blockchain being on the verge of its Cambrian explosion, there is an extraordinary opportunity for any developer to adapt and be amongst the first pioneers in perhaps the most revolutionary technology since the Internet.

 [^1]: https://www.digitalmusicnews.com/wp-content/uploads/2021/01/SuperData2020YearinReview.pdf
 [^2]: https://resources.newzoo.com/hubfs/Reports/2021_Free_Global_Games_Market_Report.pdf